offconvex/offconvex.github.io/_posts/2020-11-xx-reg_dl_not_norm.md

 If the implicit regularization in matrix factorization is not minimizing a norm, what is it doing?
 While a complete theoretical characterization is still lacking, there are signs that a potentially useful interpretation is ***minimization of rank***.
-In our aforementioned [NeurIPS 2019 paper](https://papers.nips.cc/paper/2019/file/c0c783b5fc0d7d808f1d14a6e9c8280d-Paper.pdf), we derived a dynamical characterization (and showed supporting experiments) suggesting that matrix factorization is implicitly conducting a greedy low-rank search (see [previous blog post](http://www.offconvex.org/2019/07/10/trajectories-linear-nets/) for details).
+In our aforementioned [NeurIPS 2019 paper](https://papers.nips.cc/paper/2019/file/c0c783b5fc0d7d808f1d14a6e9c8280d-Paper.pdf), we derived a dynamical characterization (and showed supporting experiments) suggesting that matrix factorization is implicitly conducting some kind of greedy low-rank search (see [previous blog post](http://www.offconvex.org/2019/07/10/trajectories-linear-nets/) for details).
-This phenomenon actually facilitated a novel autoencoding architecture suggested in a recent [empirical paper](https://arxiv.org/pdf/2010.00679.pdf) (to appear at NeurIPS 2020) by Yann LeCun and his team at Facebook AI.
+This phenomenon actually facilitated a new autoencoding architecture suggested in a recent [empirical paper](https://arxiv.org/pdf/2010.00679.pdf) (to appear at NeurIPS 2020) by Yann LeCun and his team at Facebook AI.
 Going back to the example in Equation $\color{purple}{\text(4)}$, notice that in this matrix completion problem all solutions have rank $2$, but it is possible to essentially minimize rank to $1$ by taking (absolute value of) unobserved entry to infinity.
 As we've seen, this is exactly what the implicit regularization in matrix factorization does!